 - 1.1 The Subject Member, Councillor Steven Cunnington, is a member of South Kesteven District Council ("the Council").
-He is a member of the Grantham Independent group representing Earlesfield ward.
-He is a member of the alliance of independent members and groups which is the Administration of the Council. - 1.2 The Complainant, Councillor Graham Jeal, is also a member of the Council.
-He is a member of the Conservative group which forms part of the South Kesteven Coalition which is in opposition. - 1.3 Councillor Jeal submitted three different complaints against Councillor Cunnington alleging that he had not adhered to the Nolan principles of public life, had been disrespectful towards Councillor Ben Green, had added to the bullying and intimidatory atmosphere and had brought the Council and his office into disrepute. - 1.4 In August 2023, the Committee for Standards in Public Life (CSPL) responded to a Freedom of Information (FOI) request.
+He represents the Earlesfield ward. - 1.2 The Complainant, Councillor Penny Milnes, is also a member of the Council. - 1.3 Councillor Milnes submitted a complaint against Councillor Cunnington alleging that he had not adhered to the Nolan principles and had been disrespectful. - 1.4 In August 2023, the Committee for Standards in Public Life (CSPL) responded to a Freedom of Information (FOI) request.
 The request asked for the process by which someone could raise a complaint that a government department or other public body had breached the Nolan Principles. - 1.5 In response to the FOI, the CSPL stated that they held no information in the scope of the request because: